Once for All

 The more our hearts align with his, the better will be our understanding of his ways, and the easier it will be for us to walk in agreement with him.

 The first reason why God heals people is that it is part of his essential nature to heal and restore those he loves.
-One of the Old Testament compound names of God was Jehovah-Rapha, the Lord who heals you.

-He said, “If you will listen carefully to the voice of the LORD your God and do what is right in his sight, obeying his commands and keeping all his decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the LORD who heals you.”
+He said, “If you will listen carefully to the voice of the LORD your God and do what is right in his sight, obeying his commands and keeping all his decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the LORD who heals you [Jehovah-rapha].”
 Exodus 15:26 (NLT)

 But he was pierced for our rebellion, crushed for our sins.
 He was beaten so we could be whole.
 He was whipped so we could be healed.
 Isaiah 53:5 (NLT)